Traveling By Train Aboard Canada’s Majestic Rocky Mountaineer

 Notable meals and imbiberies along the way:

-* Cocktails at the Fairmont Pacific Rim’s Lobby Lounge, Vancouver, British Columbia
+* Fairmont Pacific Rim’s Lobby Lounge, Vancouver, British Columbia

-Bartender Grant Sceney – the hotel’s lead mixer and VP of the British Columbia chapter of the Canadian Professional Bartenders Association – heeded my call for mescal with a bit of tamarind syrup and fresh lime, along with a rim of Tajin.
+Grant Sceney, the hotel’s Creative Beverage Director, heeded my call for mescal with a bit of tamarind syrup and fresh lime, along with a rim of Tajin.

 * Maenam, Vancouver, British Columbia